brianhouse/art_and_code/units/5_interface/description.md

   <img src="code/canvas_10.png" width=400 /><br />
 </p>

-Here we have a line that is drawn from the position of the mouse to a random point within 30 pixels in either direction.
+We have a line that is drawn from the position of the mouse to a random point within 30 pixels in either direction.
 While we still have general control over the gesture of the brush, the computer gives us a more textured result.

 A similar example might use color and transparency: